condense9/hark-lang/guide/src/vm/overview.md

 ## Standard Output

-Standard output in Teal is a bit different from the usual.
+Standard output in Hark is a bit different from the usual.

 Instead of modelling the output as a stream, each *Session* has a list of items collectively called *Standard Output*.
 The items are tuples containing: